autocorr/faust_line_imaging/docs/source/recipes.rst

 Pipeline task description
 -------------------------
-The ``run_pipeline`` method discussed above is primarily a wrapper for calling all of the pipeline tasks in sequence using the default parameters.
+The :meth:`faust_imaging.ImageConfig.run_pipeline` method discussed above is primarily a wrapper for calling all of the pipeline tasks in sequence using the default parameters.
 For custom imaging, it is recommended that users create a recipe using the underlying tasks.
 As an example, this is the code that is executed by default:

 .. code-block:: python